2016 Summer Olympics: Participating National Olympic Committees

 All 205 National Olympic Committees qualified at least one athlete.
 The first three nations to qualify athletes for the Games were Germany, Great Britain, and the Netherlands, who each qualified four athletes for the team dressage by winning medals in the team event at the 2014 FEI World Equestrian Games.

 As host nation, Brazil received automatic entry for some sports including in all cycling disciplines and six places for weightlifting events.

 The 2016 Summer Olympics were the first Games in which Kosovo and South Sudan were eligible to participate.
 Bulgarian and Russian weightlifters were banned from Rio Olympics for numerous anti-doping violations.

 Kuwait was banned in October 2015 for the second time in five years over government interference in the country's Olympic committee.
+Kuwaiti athletes instead participated as "Independent Olympic Athletes".